dennmart/dennmart.github.com/_posts/2009-08-28-snow-leopard-app-fixes.markdown

 Turns out there were some changes with the Ruby libraries that are installed with Leopard versus those installed with Snow Leopard.
 To fix this, just install the version of [Xcode](http://developer.apple.com/TOOLS/Xcode/) that's bundled with Snow Leopard (insert your Snow Leopard installation CD and look under the Optional Installs folder) to update all the libraries in the system.

+***Edit:*** It seems like I forgot the small, tiny issue that Snow Leopard now uses 64-bit libraries.
+Since all previous Ruby-related libraries in your system were installed using 32-bit libraries in Leopard, none of the Ruby Gems will work.
+You can easily solve this using `gem pristine --all` to reinstall all your gems from the source cache.

 Hopefully, that's the last of my incompatibilities.
 Should something else arise, I'll add more to this post as I find them.